HOME—Troop 97—How to Visit/Join

 Who Can Join/When to Join/How to Join

-The Boy Scouts of America requires Scouts to be boys who meet these age requirements.
 Troop 97 expects its members to be active, to wear full uniform, and to advance regularly.
-We expect parents to be active with their son.
+We expect parents to be active also.

-Troop 97 is open to any boy who meets these requirements, and who subscribes to the principles of Scouting contained in the Scout Promise and Scout Law.
-Membership in our sponsoring church is NOT a requirement (actually, most of our Scouts do not belong to our sponsor).
+Troop 97 is open to any boy or girl who meets these requirements, and who subscribes to the principles of Scouting contained in the Scout Promise and Scout Law.
+Membership in our sponsoring church (or any church) is NOT a requirement (actually, most of our Scouts do not belong to our sponsor).

 Although Scouts can join anytime during the year, most join between January and May.
 It is very important for new Scouts to attend summer camp their first year (which is why our Scoutmaster and a dozen or more of our Assistant Scoutmasters and parents will spend the full week at camp with the Scouts).

-For more information, or to make a reservation, write, phone, or come to a meeting as soon as you have decided.
+For more information, email, phone, or come to a meeting.

 More Information about Troop 97